-Canada needs a greener, more sustainable future – and good, lasting jobs to create it.
+Canada needs a more sustainable future – and good, lasting jobs to create it.
 Our government isn’t going far enough to create green jobs.
 Send a letter to Ottawa today.

-Green homes and buildings:
+Sustainable homes and buildings:

-Greater investment in green buildings and a faster pace on large-scale retrofits has the potential to create over a million good, community supporting jobs in Canada over the next decade, while reducing energy costs for residents and municipalities.Green construction materials and infrastructure investments:
+Greater investment in green buildings and a faster pace on large-scale retrofits has the potential to create over a million good, community supporting jobs in Canada over the next decade, while reducing energy costs for residents and municipalities.Sustainable construction materials and infrastructure investments:

 Construction materials, including aluminum, cement, steel and wood, are in nearly everything we build.
 Canada has a unique advantage when it comes to the emissions profile of these construction materials.
-Thanks in large part to our clean electricity grid (which is now 82 percent emissions-free), goods produced here often have a smaller carbon footprint than those produced elsewhere.
+Thanks in large part to our clean electricity grid (which is now 82 percent emissions-free) goods produced here often have a smaller carbon footprint than those produced elsewhere.
 Changing how we look at public infrastructure can unlock GHG reduction opportunities and support Canadian manufacturers.
 Modernizing and connecting the grid:

 While the emissions from Canada’s electricity production dropped by 52% between 2005 and 2020, access to low-to-zero emissions power varies by region.
 Investments in modernizing and connecting Canada’s electricity grid could drive down emissions further, while improving access to stable, non-polluting power across regions and communities, including northern and remote communities.
 As Canada continues to decarbonize our electricity sector, ensuring robust supports for affected workers and communities will be key.